WARPNET ARCHITECTURE

 Each Warpnet node uses an embedded BadgerDB key-value store, which provides:

-- Deterministic merge behavior via sortable keys (e.g., prefixed by timestamp or logical counter)
+Deterministic merge behavior via sortable keys (prefixed by a reversed timestamp)

 This ensures that within a single node: